cheran-senthil/my-website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Bachelor of Technology Maths and Computing" institution = "IIT Guwahati" year = 2014
+  course = "B.Tech. in Maths and Computing" institution = "IIT Guwahati, 2018"

 +++